AryaMoghaddam/AI_Chatbot/README.md

 # AI_Chatbot
-Intelligent Chatbot trained by a neural network and Relu activation Function, using Json dataset.
+Intelligent Chatbot trained by a neural network and Relu activation Function, using a Json dataset.

 ## Demonstration: